Meet the team

 I have Diploma in Counselling and has been working as a counsellor for the Stop.breathe.think. mental health charity since 2021.
 My interests include travel, dance and health.
 My experience ranges from working in mental health charities with YP to working in different Childcare settings, as a carer for young people since 2000.
 It's truly a privilege to be part of their journey of self-discovery and personal growth.
 Interacting with young individuals from different walks of life enables me to get to know their needs, I listen to them, getting a glimpse of their life and my passion for working with young people grows daily.
 I offer support to children and young people for a range of difficulties including: Low mood Anxiety and Panic Difficulties relating to attention deficit hyperactivity disorder (ADHD) Difficulties relating to Autism Spectrum Disorder Family and relationship difficulties.
 I integrate a number of models of treatment including Cognitive Behavioural Therapy, Mindfulness, and Solution Focused Therapy, and I also utilise creative counselling techniques to help Increase reflective practice on self-management & wellbeing.

-Specialisms/Interests: my specialism is working with neurodiversity.
+Specialisms/Interests: My specialism is working with neurodiversity.

 Counsellor